nus-cs2103/website-base/admin/faq-fragment.md

 <pic eager src="{{baseUrl}}/admin/images/slides not detailed enough.png" width="733" height="221"/>

 Slides are not meant to be documents to print and study for exams.
-Their purpose is to support the lecture delivery and keep you engaged during the lecture.
+Their purpose is to support the {{ lecture_name_short }} delivery and keep you engaged during the {{ lecture_name_short }}.
 That's why our slides are less detailed and more visual.

 </div>